-The Medical Scientist Training Program (MSTP) at the University of Rochester is pleased to introduce our newly engineered Summer Scholars Program.
-In collaboration with Graduate Education and the Center for Advocacy, Community Health, Education and Diversity (CACHED), this is a unique program offered to those undergraduate individuals interested in pursuing combined MD/PhD training.
+The Medical Scientist Training Program (MSTP) at the University of Rochester is pleased to introduce our Summer Scholars Program.
+In direct collaboration with Graduate Education and the Center for Advocacy, Community Health, Education and Diversity (CACHED), this is a unique program offered to those undergraduate individuals interested in pursuing combined MD/PhD training.

 Graduate Education Application Portal